skglobal-jsc/Infrastructure-as-Code-with-AWS/example/README.md

 ## Source folders

-**Backend**

-Seed come from [Starter](https://github.com/skglobal-jsc/Infrastructure-as-Code-with-AWS/tree/master/starter) package, this your NodeJS backend with full of biz logic code described above.
+* **Backend**: Server code seed come from [Starter](https://github.com/skglobal-jsc/Infrastructure-as-Code-with-AWS/tree/master/starter) package, this your NodeJS backend with full of biz logic code described above.

-**Frontend**

-Web application using VueJS framework and amplify-js library for play with AWS service.
+* **Frontend**: Web application using VueJS framework and amplify-js library for play with AWS service.

-**Mobile**

-Mobile application using cross platform Mobile framework - Flutter.
+* **Mobile**: Mobile application using cross platform Mobile framework - Flutter.
 Currently AWD Amplify library have not supported for Flutter yet but we worked around with another 3rd party with some tweak = ).